 You can design your own home

 There are not many affordable ways to design your own property, but a park home offers exactly that.
-With some sites, there is a favourable arrangement for you to choose your manufacturer and get a bespoke design, covering everything from carpet and wallpaper to fixtures and fittings.
+With some sites, there is a favourable arrangement for you to choose your manufacturer and get a bespoke design, covering everything from carpet and wallpaper to fixtures and fittings, and even the layout.
 That means you can buy a home designed exactly how you want it, from the moment you move in.

 They can’t be bought with a mortgage